-Indemnification and Limitation of Directors' and Officers' Liability

-Maryland law permits a Maryland corporation to include in its charter a provision limiting the liability of its directors and officers to the corporation and its stockholders for money damages except for liability resulting from actual receipt of an improper benefit or profit in money, property or services or active and deliberate dishonesty that is established by a final judgment and is material to the cause of action.
+Indemnification and Limitation of Directors' and Officers' Liability from actual receipt of an improper benefit or profit in money, property or services or active and deliberate dishonesty that is established by a final judgment and is material to the cause of action.
 Our charter contains a provision that eliminates such liability to the maximum extent permitted by Maryland law.